Examples of the Supernatural

 THE CLAIMED PROBLEM: There are also accounts of the sun standing still (Joshua 10:13); the parting of a sea (Exodus 14:21-22); iron floating (II Kings 6:5-6); the suns shadow going back ten degrees (II Kings 20:9-11); a witch bringing the ghost of Samuel back from the dead (I Samuel 28:3-15); disembodied fingers writing on a wall (Daniel 5:5); a man living for three days and nights in the belly of a fish (Jonah 1:17); people walking on water (Matthew 14:26-29); a virgin impregnated by God (Matthew 1:20); a pool of water that can cure ailments of those who dip in it (John 5:2-4); and angels and demons influencing earthly affairs (e.g., Acts 5:19; Luke 11:24-26).

 The humanists have given us more examples of things that are “impossible.”
-I kept these examples together so we can look at all of the humanist examples at one time.
-The point of listing these seems to be given in the next paragraph the humanist writes:
+I kept these examples together so we can look at all of them at one time.
+The point of listing these is revealed in the next paragraph.
+The humanist writes:

 These biblical myths support the belief, which has been held by primitive and illiterate people throughout history, that supernatural beings frequently and arbitrarily intervene in this world.

 So, what do we have here?
-Do any of the events on the above lists cause us problems in understanding the universe around us?
+Do any of the supernatural events on the humanist’s lists cause us problems in understanding the universe around us?
 No. Do any of these events cause problems with our scientific understanding of our world?
 No.

-Most of these events happened during one of the five major historical periods when God was working supernaturally: creation (including Adam and Eve's time in the garden), Noah's flood, the time of Moses and Joshua, the time of Elijah and Elisha, and the time of Christ and the apostles.
-God was doing something special and unique during those very limited times.
-They are not going to be happening today.
+Most of these supernatural events happened during the five major historical periods when God was working supernaturally: creation (including Adam and Eve), Noah's flood, the time of Moses and Joshua, the time of Elijah and Elisha, and the time of Christ and the apostles.
+God was working in special and unique ways during these specific times.
 We can take events happening during these five periods off the list.
 These represent unique times that will not be repeated.
 Yes, supernatural periods such as these will happen again, but only as we approach the end times.
 If you are around when that happens, you will know it is God who is acting.
 There will be no doubt about that.

-There is one event on the list that probably is not miraculous, "a pool of water that can cure ailments of those who dip in it (John 5:2-4)."
-The part of scripture describing this (John 5:3b-4) is not included in the oldest manuscripts and appears to have been added later.
+One event on the list is probably not a supernatural miracle: "a pool of water that can cure ailments of those who dip in it (John 5:2-4)."
+The part of scripture describing this pool (John 5:3b-4) is not included in the oldest manuscripts and appears to have been added later .
 It is not certain whether it describes what people believed or that an angel actually stirred the water.
-In most translations this addition is placed in brackets so we know it was not part of the original.
+In most translations, this addition is in brackets so we know it was not part of the original.
 Since it has no impact on any doctrine or teaching, translators have left it in scripture.